 By default, host controls in Microsoft Office Excel work correctly in any Windows regional setting, as long as all data that is passed or manipulated using managed code is formatted using English (United States) formatting.
 In projects that target the .NET Framework 4 or the .NET Framework 4.5, this behavior is controlled by the common language runtime (CLR).

-Applies to: The information in this topic applies to document-level projects and application-level projects for Excel 2013 and Excel 2010.
+Applies to: The information in this topic applies to document-level projects and VSTO add-in projects for Excel.
 For more information, see Features Available by Office Application and Project Type.

 You must format all data that has locale-sensitive formatting, such as dates and currency, using the English (United States) data format (locale ID 1033) before you pass it to Microsoft Office Excel or read the data from code in your Office project.